GLOBAL MARKETS-Euro under water as ECB opens liquidity spout

 "To the extent that at least some part of that money will head abroad, the turbo-charged easy money will likely invigorate euro-funded carry trades," said Marinov.

-The already hugely popular carry trade is where investors borrow at low rates in euros or yen, for example, to buy higher-yielding assets in other countries.
-The latter include Australia, Canada, New Zealand and a whole range of emerging markets.
+The already hugely popular carry trade is where investors borrow at low rates in say euros or yen, to buy higher yielding assets in other countries.
+The latter include Australia, Canada, New Zealand and a whole range of emerging market nations.

-Across the Atlantic, data provided fresh evidence that the U.S. economy was on track for sturdy growth in the third quarter.
-Companies hired workers at a steady clip in August and service sector activity accelerated to 6-1/2-year high.
+Across the Atlantic, data provided fresh evidence that the U.S. economy is on track for sturdy growth in the third quarter.
+Companies hired workers at a steady clip in August and services sector activity accelerated to 6-1/2-year high.

-That lifted yields on 10-year Treasuries by 4 basis points to 2.453 percent, further supporting the dollar.
+That lifted yields on 10-year Treasuries 4 basis points to 2.453 percent, further supporting the dollar.

-Investors are now keenly waiting for the latest read on the U.S. labour market due later on Friday.
-Analysts expect the pace of job creation to have picked up slightly in August, with a rise of 225,000 jobs on nonfarm payrolls.
+Investors are now keenly waiting for the latest read on the U.S. labour market due later Friday.
+Analysts expect the pace of job creation to have picked up slightly in August, with a rise of 225,000 nonfarm payrolls.

-With the U.S. dollar flying, commodities had to cheapen to stay attractive and gold struck a three-month low at $1,256.90 an ounce before clambering back to $1,264.30.
+With the U.S. dollar flying, commodities had to cheapen to stay attractive and gold struck a three-month low at $1,256.90 an ounce.

-Brent crude oil was off 4 cents at $101.79 a barrel after shedding more than a dollar overnight, while U.S. crude edged up 4 cents to $94.49.
-(Editing by Shri Navaratnam and Alan Raybould)
+Brent crude oil was off 11 cents at $101.72 a barrel, after shedding more than a dollar overnight, while U.S. crude eased 8 cents to $94.47.
+(Editing by Shri Navaratnam)

 * MX Gold Corp.
 Continues to earn interest in durango smelter project in Mexico